Wesleyan University: Twelve College Exchange

 Many students participate in the Twelve College Exchange program, which allows for study for a semester or a year at another of the twelve college campuses: Amherst, Bowdoin, Connecticut College, Dartmouth, Mount Holyoke, Smith, Trinity, Vassar, Wellesley, Wheaton, and the Williams/Mystic Seaport Program in Maritime Studies.

 Graduate academics

 Wesleyan has 11 graduate departmental programs in the sciences, mathematics, computer science, psychology, and music.
 Graduates receive the Master of Arts or Doctor of Philosophy degrees.
 Like in many traditional liberal arts colleges in the United States, all of Wesleyan's master's and bachelor's degrees are designated "of Arts" by historical precedent, regardless of the field of study.
 Wesleyan also offers a Graduate Liberal Studies Program.
 Graduates receive the Master of Arts in Liberal Studies (MALS) or the Master of Philosophy in Liberal Arts (MPHIL) degrees.

 Massive Open Online Courses (MOOCs)

-Beginning in 2012, Wesleyan became the first small liberal arts college to partner with a private consortium to design and offer free public access online courses.
-Wesleyan teaches online courses in Math, Computer Science, Law, Psychology, and Literature, as well as other subjects.
+In 2012, Wesleyan became the first small liberal arts college to work with a private consortium to design and offer free public access online courses.
+Wesleyan teaches online courses in Math, Computer Science, Law, Psychology, Literature, and other subjects.